 You can apply by yourself or as part of a group interested in learning about innovation

 1. Individual Innovator Applications

 NCHDs, HSCPs, nurses and midwives are invited to submit applications for funding for projects led by individuals.
 The most promising applications will be shortlisted to attend a workshop to develop their problem and potential solutions and later invited to do a pitch presentation.
 Funding will be allocated to the strongest projects.

 2. Group Innovator Applications

 Multidisciplinary team applications are highly encouraged.
-Applications for funding are open to groups that contain at least one NCHD, one nurse or midwife and one other healthcare provider.
-The teams will also be invited to attend a workshop to develop their idea using the principles of of design.
+Applications for funding are open to groups that contain at least one NCHD, one nurse or midwife or one oHSCP and one other healthcare professional.
+The teams will also be invited to attend a workshop to develop their idea using the principles of design.

 If you need help further developing your idea or have any questions about the initiative, please contact firstname.lastname@example.org